dotnet/docs-maui/docs/fundamentals/data-binding/multibinding.md

 ## Consume a IMultiValueConverter

-A `IMultiValueConverter` is consumed by instantiating it in a resource dictionary, and then referencing it using the `StaticResource` markup extension to set the `MultiBinding.Converter` property:
+A `IMultiValueConverter` is typically consumed by instantiating it in a resource dictionary, and then referencing it using the `StaticResource` markup extension to set the `MultiBinding.Converter` property:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"